klimbeta/klimbeta/docs/guide/Why/WhyBetaComp.md

 Udini

-Beta is a Language expressed with the Body, Graphically, and Verbally
+- Beta is a Language expressed with the Body, Graphically, and Verbally

+- The reference section of BetaComp is a library of Movements.

 ## Climber Bias